United States abortion protests (2022–present): Outside the United States

 Protests supporting the ruling have been held in the United Kingdom and Ireland.

 Protests against the ruling were held in Germany, Argentina, Mexico, France, the United Kingdom, Australia, Canada, and Ireland.

 On March 4, 2024, France became the first country in the world to enshrine abortion rights into the country's constitution.
 This was in direct response to the overturn of Roe v.
 Wade in the United States.

+On June 16, 2026, Luxembourg enshrined abortion rights into the country's constitution, in response to the overturn of Roe v.
+Wade.